-As we can see from these results, the sensitivity of the limb radiance to aerosol for the horizontally polarized and scalar cases is approximately the same, and the vertical polarization has better sensitivity in the forward scattering case.
+As we can see from these results, the sensitivity of the limb radiance to aerosol for the horizontally polarized and total scalar cases is approximately the same, and the vertical polarization has better sensitivity in the forward scattering case.
 However, only measuring the linear polarization results in a loss of overall signal.
-In Figure 4, the ratio of the total polarized radiance over the total scalar radiance is shown for a SZA of 45o and SSA of 60o, in this case using the volcanic aerosol extinction profile.
-Measuring the horizontal polarization would result in only observing approximately 58% of the signal for shorter wavelengths compared to the scalar case, and at longer wavelengths this increases but only to approximately 66%.
-For the back scatter case, the observed signal decreases slightly to 52% at short wavelength and 56% at long wavelengths.
-Finally for SSA near 90o the observed signal increases to 83% at short wavelengths and 95% for long wavelengths.
-This loss of signal, on average about 30%, would need to be accounted for by a corresponding increase in instrument sensitivity to maintain an equivalent signal to noise ratio in the measurement.
+In Figure 4, the ratio of the polarized radiance over the total radiance is shown for a SZA of 45o and SSA of 60o, in this case using the volcanic aerosol extinction profile.
+Measuring the horizontal polarization would result in only observing approximately 58% of the signal for shorter wavelengths compared to the scalar case, and at longer wavelengths this increases but only to approximately 66% for a SSA of 60 degrees.
+For the back scatter case, for example 180 degrees, the observed signal decreases slightly to 52% at short wavelength and 56% at long wavelengths.
+Finally for SSA near 90o the observed signal increases to 83% at short wavelengths and 95% for long wavelengths compared to the scalar case.
+Across the parameter space tested about 70% of the incoming signal is retained compared to the scalar case and the ~30% signal loss would need to be accounted for by a corresponding increase in instrument sensitivity to maintain an equivalent signal to noise ratio in the measurement.

-For the vertical polarizations, however, the increased aerosol fractional signal in the forward scatter case is compensated with a larger loss of overall signal.
-For forward scatter only 38% and 34% of the signal are observed for 500 nm and 1500 nm respectively.
-Similarly for back scatter 48% and 44% of the signal is observed when compared to the scalar case.
+For the vertical polarization, however, the increased aerosol fractional signal in the forward scatter case is compensated with a larger loss of overall signal.
+For forward scatter (SSA of 60 degrees) only 38% and 34% of the signal are observed for 500 nm and 1500 nm respectively.
+Similarly for back scatter (SSA of 120 degrees) 48% and 44% of the signal is observed when compared to the scalar case.
 At SSA near 90o the signal decreases to 15% overall.
-This is a significant loss of signal that would result in increasing the instrument sensitivity by approximately 60-70%.
+This is a significant loss of signal and accounting for the whole probed space results in only measuring approximately 30-40% of the signal compared to the scalar case that would result in increasing the instrument sensitivity by approximately 60-70%.